Lembke2448/iOS-Portfolio-Lembke22/README.md

 ### iOS Mobile App Development
-* I created a simple Pokémon fighting app.
-It took conditionals assigned to images
+* I created a simple Pokémon fighting app with a partner.
+I was in charge of programming while they wanted to do the art.
+The way that this app works is that it follows a very simple Rock-Paper-Scissors format in dealing damage.
+It took very basic randomizition initializations to determine what was assigned and you have a better chance to "catch" the opposing Pokémon when the health.
+You even have a chance to get a different colored "shiny" varient when you played.

 ### AP Computer Science A (Java)
 * I created a Yahtzee program to be played in the Terminal, or the only in the application itself.
 My intention was to have a bunch of card games and/or dice games all together in one program, but ended up with finding a means to describe how to work the code with just a text box.